pferdalburakcinar/100DaysOfSwift/README.md

 day 8 : project 5 part 1 and day 27 completed.
 I have some problem with closures.
 I read string from txt file with the help of bundle and i used textfield in alert action

 day 9 : project 5 day 28 and day 29 finished.
 I learned how to manupulate , reload, insert tableview and used closure.

+day 9 part 2 : project 6 finished.
+I used autolayout with code.
+I did not understand very well.
+I will try to use in the next milestone project